This post was last updated Feb. 4, 2022.

 Jay Thompson is a former brokerage owner who spent six years working for Zillow Group.
 He retired in August 2018 but can’t seem to leave the real estate industry behind.
 His weekly Inman column publishes every Wednesday.

-Back when the ink on my real estate license wasn’t yet dry, I asked my broker — who had been in the business for decades — why real estate commissions were 6 percent.
+When I first started out in real estate, I asked my broker — who had been in the business for decades — why commissions were 6 percent.

 “It’s always been that way, always will be,” he said.